-– This top 10 list of richest countries in the world, won’t just inform you, but it will leave you speechless
+– This top 10 list of richest countries in the world, will not just inform you, but it will leave you speechless

 -Have you ever wondered which are the richest countries in the world?
 Well, the answer to that question is in this list.